learn-co-curriculum/phrg-js-advanced-scope-arrow-functions-readme/README.md

 These are called [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) in reference to the little `=>` that characterizes them.

-Arrow functions are called just like regular functions.
+Arrow functions are invoked just like regular functions.

 ``` javascript
 arrowFunction() // 'Arrow functions are great!'